agtMaurice/education-verification-system-contract/README.md

     }
 ```

 The `isCredentialValid` function is used to verify if a given educational credential is valid.
 The function takes in a `tokenId` and checks if the corresponding credential exists and if it has been revoked.
-If the credential is valid, the function returns true, otherwise, it returns false.
+If the credential is valid, the function returns **true**, otherwise, it returns **false**.

 ```solidity
 function getCredential(uint256 tokenId) public view returns (Credential memory) {